 Cryptocurrencies and blockchain technology are at the core of all these related concepts like NFTs, web3, and DAOs.
 Both the art world and the software world have divided opinions about crypto, but most people agree that blockchain technology is very effective at marketing.
-Blockchain explanations read like science fiction actualized, and it's compelling and understandable on a high level even without a lot of technical knowledge.
-People are drawn in by the sense of intricate unbreakable security, redundancy, and community action.
+Blockchain explanations read like science fiction actualized, and it's compelling and understandable on a high level even without a lot of technical knowledge, conveying a sense of intricate unbreakable security, redundancy, and community action.

 However while the claims about blockchain technology itself are generally true, the actual marketing you see often conflates different contexts such that the claims are no longer quite accurate.
-And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who Beeple is, it's so much information overload that it's easy to miss some subtle logical problems and political implications hidden within.
+And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who Beeple is, it's so much information overload that it's easy to miss some potential technical problems and political implications hidden within.
 Some of the marketing is quite aggressive too, like how "web3" is falsely conveying the idea that it arrived from some consensus in the software industry when it's primarily just a marketing term from the crypto industry.

-In this essay I break down various marketing claims and practical functions of crypto and NFTs to examine where they may succeed or fail.
+In this essay I break down various marketing claims and practical functions of crypto and NFTs, and I examine some of the issues that NFT skeptics are concerned about.